 Women Historically in Brewing

-A Polish countess figures in our story (see below) but first some general background on women and brewing.
+A Polish countess figures in our story, but first some background on women and brewing.
 According to a well-referenced essay:

 From the beginning of industrialization to the 1960s and early 1970s, most women were moved out of the brewing industry, though throughout the world, they continued to homebrew following ancestral methods.”The main obstacles that women continue to face in [the] industry include perceptions of taste, media influence, and preconceived notions about their skill and ability”, according to journalist Krystal Baugher.

-Earlier known as the Palace Hotel, it was associated with Charles Castleow, presumably her late father or another relation.
-According to an April 22, 1940 report in the Evening Star of Washington, D.C., she brewed over 300 gal. of beer per week in the family brewery with a male assistant.
+An April 22, 1940 a report in the Evening Star of Washington, D.C. stated that Charlotte brewed over 300 gal. of beer per week – with a male assistant.

 A Countess Brewer

-Another case, previously unstudied to my knowledge, is the “Countess Brewer” of Kiev, Russia, now in Ukraine.
-In 1896 dozens of American newspapers printed an item that originated in the Philadelphia Record.
+Now consider a blue-blood brewer, my central subject, the “Countess Brewer” of Kiev, which today is in Ukraine and formerly, Russia.
+In 1896 dozens of American newspapers printed an item about the Countess that originated in the Philadelphia Record.

-It stated a “Russian” countess owned and managed a brewery on her estate.
-The Naples Record printed it on February 5, 1896, see here (via Fulton Newspapers).
+It described a Russian countess who owned and managed a brewery on her estate.
+The Naples Record printed the story in February 1896, here (via Fulton Newspapers).

-She was visiting a brewery in Berlin to learn details of pneumatic malting, as she wanted to install this in her brewery.
-She grew her own barley on a “large acreage” and could not get sufficient labour to operate a traditional floor maltings (is the implication).*
+The Countess had paid a visit to a Berlin brewery to learn details of pneumatic malting.
+She grew her own barley on “large acreage” but could not get sufficient labour to operate a traditional floor maltings.
+Pneumatic malting seemed the solution.

-The story states she sent samples of her beer to the German brewer, who pronounced them equal to the best German and Bohemian beer.
-The report added that she was believed to be “the only woman brewer in Europe”.
+She sent samples of her beer to the German brewer, who pronounced them equal to the best German and Bohemian beer.
+The report added she was believed to be “the only woman brewer in Europe”.

-The countess brewer is not named in the account.
-Who was she?
-I believe she was Rosa Maria Branicka, a member of a noble Polish family.
-She was often described by her married name, Rosa Maria Tarnowska (or Tarnowski).
+The grandee brewer was not named in news accounts, so who was she?
+I believe Rosa Maria Branicka, a member of a noble Polish family.
+She often went by her married name, Rosa Maria Tarnowska (or Tarnowski).

-Her husband, Count Stanislaw Tarnowski, was a well-known historian and literary figure.
+Her husband was Count Stanislaw Tarnowski, a well-known Polish historian and literary figure.

-A Countess Branicka is mentioned by Galina Ulianova in her (2009) Female Entrepreneurs in Nineteenth-Century Russia, pp. 170-171:
+A Countess Branicka is mentioned by author Galina Ulianova in her 2009 book Female Entrepreneurs in Nineteenth-Century Russia, pp. 170-171:

 The big landowner Countess Maria Branicka owned eleven enterprises in Kiev Province: four mills (all leased out), two distilleries, one brewery and four sugar beet plants.

-Ulianova goes on to state that in 1897 these businesses employed a total of 2,010 workers and realized M 2.2 roubles – not a small enterprise.
+Ulianova wrote that in 1897 these businesses employed a total of 2,010 workers and realized 2.2 million roubles – not a small enterprise – more a mini-empire!

-I believe the determined-looking woman pictured in the Geni site, described as Roza Maria Augusta Tarnowska (1854-1942), was the countess brewer of the American accounts and Ulianova’s book.
-An ancestry website of the Branicka family describes her as a countess.
+The determined-looking woman shown in this Geni page, Roza Maria Augusta Tarnowska (1854-1942), was likely the Countess brewer.
+An ancestry website for the Branicka family describes Roza Branicka as a countess, moreover.

-It appears her grandfather was Count Władysław Grzegorz Branicki, described as a Polish nobleman and general officer in the Russian army who owned estates, and a descendant of Catherine the Great.
+Her grandfather was Count Władysław Grzegorz Branicki, of Polish nobility and a general officer in the Russian army.
+He owned estates outside Kiev and was a descendant of Catherine the Great.